-The source width (Sw) is a model parameter determined by application.
+The source width (S_w) is a model parameter determined by application.
 Determining the source width is not the same process as defining the extent of the contaminant plumes.

 To determine the source width for groundwater transport modeling, the group one chemical concentrations are summed (B + T + E + X) for each groundwater sample.
 The location of the sample with the maximum total BTEX concentration is identified.
 Linear interpolation is used to estimate (through contouring built into the program) the area where groundwater concentrations would be expected to exceed 50% of the maximum BTEX value.
-Sw is the maximum extent of the Total BTEX area perpendicular to the groundwater flow direction.
+S_w is the maximum extent of the Total BTEX area perpendicular to the groundwater flow direction.
 The same procedure is used to determine source widths for group two chemicals using TEH in groundwater, considering TEH-diesel and TEH-waste oil separately.
-The largest Sw measurement among total BTEX, TEH-diesel, TEH- waste oil, and free product is used in the groundwater transport model.
-If the direction of plume migration is significantly different from the calculated groundwater flow direction, the Sw measurement perpendicular to plume movement must be used.
+The largest S_w measurement among total BTEX, TEH-diesel, TEH- waste oil, and free product is used in the groundwater flow direction, the S_w measurement perpendicular to plume movement must be used.